-Last six or seven seasons have been hugely eventful on and off the field for Liverpool as the reds have seen ownership changing hands, start of anfield redevelopment, four managers fired and some of Liverpool’s best players leave during the span.
+Last six or seven seasons have been hugely eventful on and off the field for Liverpool as the Reds have seen ownership changing hands, the start of Anfield redevelopment, four managers fired and some of Liverpool’s best players leave during the span.
 One such event saw Javier Mascherano join Barcelona in the summer of 2010 just 3 months after Rafa Benitez left Liverpool.

-Seven years on since Rafa left Liverpool and one of the major immediate challenges Jurgen Klopp has is to solve the reds’ defensive troubles.
-While by some, Liverpool’s ever changing backline is considered to be the reason for their recent substandard defensive records, the dearth of a genuine defensive midfielder has cost Liverpool badly too.
-Liverpool have conceded 1.2 goals per game in the Premier League after Mascherano’ departure and things have kept on going worse for the reds’ defence as they conceded 1.3 goals per game in the league since 13-14.
+Seven years on since Rafa left Liverpool and one of the major immediate challenges Jurgen Klopp has is to solve the Reds’ defensive troubles.
+While for some, Liverpool’s ever changing backline is the reason for their recent substandard defensive records, the dearth of a genuine defensive midfielder has cost Liverpool badly too.
+Liverpool have conceded 1.2 goals per game in the Premier League after Mascherano’ departure and things have kept on going worse for the Reds’ defence as they conceded 1.3 goals per game in the league since 13-14.

 Chelsea’s impressive defensive record this season can be attributed to the collective effort of their midfield and defence and not just their backline as they have arguably the best two defensive midfielders in the world in Nemanja Matic and N’golo Kante.
 Lucas Leiva has been with Liverpool for almost ten years now.
 While nobody can question the Brazilian’s professionalism and integrity, the reds could never find in Lucas a midfield dominator who could solve Liverpool’s problems in the position.